andie5/nandos-assessment/README.md

 # Getting started

+- Go 1.16.5 has been used for development of this application
 - The input file is contained in the input folder.
 This input file is needed to run the program: `rovers.txt`
 - Update this file if you want to add more test examples
 - To run the program `go run .` or `go build .` followed by `./v1`